 This one may not be for everyone, depending on how cold it is outside.
 But if you can brave the weather, getting some fresh air can work wonders for your mood.
 So bundle up and go for a walk, visit the park, or have a snowball fight with some friends.

 11. Take a Warm Bath or Shower

 Soaking in a hot bath or a steamy shower can relax your muscles and melt your stress away.
 Add some soothing aromatherapy or a fun bath bomb for the perfect recipe for lifting your spirits.
 You’ll be squeaky clean and feeling great in no time!

 Escaping into a good book can help you forget your troubles and relax.
 Whether reading fiction or nonfiction, there’s nothing like losing yourself in a great story.
 So curl up with a blanket, make yourself some tea, and let the world disappear for a little while.

-Everyone feels down from time to time, but it’s common for the dreary winter days to take a toll on your mood and energy levels.
+Everyone feels down from time to time for many reasons, you could be feeling stuck in the past or mending a broken heart, but it’s common for the dreary winter days to take a toll on your mood and energy levels.
 Next time you’re feeling down, try one of these activities and see how much better you feel.
 And remember, next up is spring!